We would like to invite you to attend our weekly research seminar.

 We plan to organize a research seminar each week as part of a collaboration with our sponsors and supporters from the industry.
 In doing so we hope to involve our sponsors with student research in the early stage, helping students to select their research topic and guiding them to pertinent issues.
 We believe it will benefit our students tremendously to interact with industry experts.

-The seminar will be held at 11:00am every Thursday and will typically last about an hour and a half.
-Our seminar is held by RPL ( Rock Physics Lab, Department of Earth and Atmospheric Sciences) and RCL ( Rock Characteristics Lab, Department of petroleum Engineering) alternatively, and take place in room # 130 of Science &Research Building 1 and the Petroleum engineering department, Energy Research Park, Building 9, room # 104 respectively.
-For the Science &Research Building 1, parking is available in the visitor parking lot on the right side of Cullen (coming from 45) past the first traffic light.
+The seminar is held in room # 223 of Science & Research Building 1, at 11:00am every Thursday and typically lasts about an hour and a half.
+Parking is available in the visitor parking lot on the right side of Cullen (coming from 45) past the first traffic light.
 It is difficult to find an available parking meter along the street closest to the Science Building.
-From the visitor lot, the Science Building is the second two floor building on the right side.
-For the Building 9 of the Energy Research Park, the visitor parking lot is available on the right side of the entry.
+From the visitor lot, Science & Research Building 1 is the second two floor building on the right side.

 We will occasionally invite speakers from different companies to give talks, followed by informal discussion.
 Some of the topics selected for the semester include:

 - DHI and AVO (search attenuation) for fizz gas evaluation

 - Fluid and pressure effect on seismic for reservoir monitoring.

 - Pore structure, pressure and fluid effect on different rocks (loose sands, carbonate, etc.)

 The topics will be updated based on feedback.

 |11/16/2017||Dr. Keith Katahara||1) Dependence of shale velocity on clay-mineral content and temperature.